PDPA Compliance11 min read26 April 2026

 PSG Grant for Compliance Software

-• Business must be registered and operating in Singapore
+• Business registered and operating in Singapore

 • Minimum 30% local shareholding